ikny/lem-dev/dev/log.md

 ## 7.2.
 I was keen on starting optimalisation, however, I have realized that first it is good to write all the error handling.

+Question (after a lot of work was already done, upsiee): is the way I handle errors unnecessary complicated?
+Could those errors be handled in \_\_main__?
+And even if yes, would it still work when multithreading/processing?

+How should even propper error handling look like? should every function have try except blocks and handle its own errors?
+For example in metro_gen: should I first check if bpm>0 and raise an error if necessary, or is it ok to just let the error happen?
+This is some high quality dev shit for tomorrow!

+## 8.2.
+I am learning about exception patterns, gotta make ipynb just for that... and afterwards, I'll probably delete "exception callbacks" I wrote yesterday, and let those Errs propagate to main, which will handle them.

+Now I found out I do not use *Sphinx* docstrings but the *Google* ones.
+I have decided to keep it like this, because they are more readable in the code.

+But for the exceptions: right now, I really do not know how to handle them properly, so I would like to discuss this with Kryl.
+What can I do now is identify all the places where some exception can occur.
+Would a solution be to raise my exceptions with meaningful messages in all these places, and in LemApp just pass the message to the GUI?
+That would be good for the user, but would that be good dev-wise?

+However, consultation is not today and I want to finish up, so lets try to work through thiss mess to the right solution.
+Few principles are already clear:
+1) Handle the exception at the level that knows how to handle them.
+2) If, at the low-level, you do not intend to log the exception nor do anything else about it, it is fine to omit the try-except block.
+3) However, if the function is likely to raise a specific exception, it should be documented for the caller can handle it based on the provided information.

+My added one:
+4) this could lead to the need of specifying that in every level of some nested function, so I have decided to just do it at the lowest level.
+Perhaps Kryl will enlighten me in the matter of exception handling.